intrinio/java-sdk/docs/SecurityApi.md

 SecurityApi securityApi = new SecurityApi();

-String identifier = "identifier_example"; // String | A Security identifier (Ticker, FIGI, ISIN, CUSIP, Intrinio ID) String tag = "tag_example"; // String | An Intrinio data tag ID or code-name String type = "type_example"; // String | Filter by type, when applicable LocalDate startDate = new LocalDate(); // LocalDate | Get historical data on or after this date LocalDate endDate = new LocalDate(); // LocalDate | Get historical date on or before this date String sortOrder = "desc"; // String | Sort by date `asc` or `desc` String nextPage = "nextPage_example"; // String | Gets the next page of data from a previous API call
+String identifier = "AAPL"; // String | A Security identifier (Ticker, FIGI, ISIN, CUSIP, Intrinio ID) String tag = "volume"; // String | An Intrinio data tag ID or code-name String type = ""; // String | Filter by type, when applicable LocalDate startDate = new LocalDate(); // LocalDate | Get historical data on or after this date LocalDate endDate = new LocalDate(); // LocalDate | Get historical date on or before this date String sortOrder = "desc"; // String | Sort by date `asc` or `desc` String nextPage = ""; // String | Gets the next page of data from a previous API call

 try {
     ApiResponseSecurityHistoricalData result = securityApi.getSecurityHistoricalData(identifier, tag, type, startDate, endDate, sortOrder, nextPage);